-TUT's systems engineering professor, Pius Owolawi.
+TUT's computer systems engineering HOD, professor Pius Owolawi.

 under machine learning and artificial intelligence components of the Thingworx platform.

 Where does augmented reality fit in?
 Augmented reality involves overlaying information, instructions and insight onto real world products and systems.
 "Using a wearable headset such as Microsoft's HoloLens - or a smartphone or tablet - a maintenance technician can point towards the machine requiring maintenance and instantly download visual instructions detailing exactly how to successfully disassemble, repair and reassemble the machine," he responds.